cheqd/product-docs/verifiable-credentials/anoncreds/README.md

 * **Interoperability:** AnonCreds are **** intrinsically tied to Hyperledger Indy, and largely to Hyperledger Aries.
 Historically, they cannot be written to other Layer 1 Utilities, nor are they compliant with the W3C Verifiable Credential data model, given their core architectural differences.
 As such, this shoehorns adopters into a particular tech stack, which although open source, is largely reliant on the Indy/Aries community for updates, since there is no formal Standard.
 * [AnonCreds v1](https://github.com/AnonCreds-WG/anoncreds-spec) is being proposed as a Standard and is in the process of being taken to the [Internet Engineering Task Force (IETF)](https://www.ietf.org/).
 * **Scalability:** The use of ZKP-CL signatures, whilst certainly containing benefits from a privacy perspective, are very large files which can lead to inefficiencies when used at scale in production environments.
 * Hyperledger Indy has performance and scalability issues when it comes to running more than 25 nodes in terms of its throughput.
-Its method of revocation also generates very large files, which is very slow to compute in a low-latency environment.&#x20;
+Its method of revocation also generates very large files, which is very slow to compute in a low-latency environment.

 Nonetheless, many proponents of SSI contend that AnonCreds are still the most production-ready Credential types at this present instance.
 Certainly, AnonCreds are the only off-the-shelf Credential type that can provide privacy-preserving functionality such as predicate proofs, which is why, for example, Governments such as [BC-Gov](https://digital.gov.bc.ca/digital-trust/projects-and-initiatives/credentials-for-people/) are large proponents of AnonCreds.